 How Kids Can Start a Writing Journal

-Set a Daily Time for Journal Writing
+Set a Daily Time for Journals

 It’s helpful for kids, and for adults, to have a daily routine for writing.
 Consider the rhythms of your life.
 Would just after breakfast or a quiet afternoon time be best?
 You may have to try a few different times to find what works for your child and your daily schedule.

 Get a Journal and Writing Supplies

 You can leave it basic or decorate it.
 (Scroll down for fun decorating ideas.)